-NBA season 2018-19 is underway, and while you’ll get a pass for some rusty jumpers early, there’s truly no excuses for these seven sneakers.
-From Kobe’s adidas ‘Toaster’ to Sprewell’s Dada Spinner, Sneaker Freaker has ranked the nastiest sneakers to ever hit the courts.
+There are truly no excuses for these seven sneakers.
+From Kobe’s adidas ‘Toaster’ to Sprewell’s Dada Spinner, Sneaker Freaker ranks the nastiest sneakers to ever hit the courts.

 7 of the Nastiest Sneakers to Ever Set Foot in the NBA